-Taking of Evidence
+Taking of evidence

 As a rule, courts have three options if they wish to hear a witness:

-A request for taking evidence must be drawn up and transmitted in accordance with the EU law or an international treaty depending on the country where the witness or piece of evidence is located.
+A request for taking evidence must be drawn up and transmitted in accordance with EU law or an international treaty depending on the country where the witness or piece of evidence is located.

 Relevant legislation and treaties binding on Finland

-Between Finland, Iceland, Norway and Denmark, the Agreement between Finland, Denmark, Iceland, Norway and Sweden on Mutual Legal Assistance in Service of Documents and Production of Evidence (Treaty Series 26/1975) is applied.
+Between Finland, Iceland, Norway and Denmark, the Agreement between Finland, Denmark, Iceland, Norway and Sweden on Mutual Legal Assistance in Service of Documents and Production of Evidence (Finnish Treaty Series 26/1975) is applied.
 The Nordic Agreement is based on the principle of direct transmission between the competent authorities.
-In Finland, courts send the requests for taking evidence directly to the receiving court in the other Nordic country.
-In relations with Sweden, however, the EU Evidence Regulation is primarily applicable instead (for more information on the Regulation, see above).
+In Finland, courts send requests for taking evidence directly to the receiving court in the other Nordic country.
+In relations with Sweden, however, the EU Evidence Regulation is primarily applied instead (for more information on the Regulation, see above).
 In relations with all of the Nordic countries, the Act on the Obligation to Appear before the Court of Another Nordic Country in Certain Cases (349/1975) must also be observed.

-Courts transmit the requests for taking evidence to those countries with which Finland has no agreement through the Ministry for Foreign Affairs.
+Courts transmit requests for taking evidence to those countries with which Finland has no agreement through the Ministry for Foreign Affairs.

 Related national legislation: